Offene Arbeiten

 - Debugging and fault detection in both software and hardware

-- Implement data collection methods
+- Implement data collection and visualization methods

 Voraussetzungen